|Weight||78kg (12st 3lb)|

-Becky picked up rugby rather late.
-She had always been sporty but it was only after arriving at Lougborough University that she took up the sport.
-“I thought I’d try something new,” she said.
-“It was a good set up there with good coaches.
+Becky only picked up rugby at Loughborough University at the age of 19.
+She remembered: “It was a good set-up there with good coaches.
 Then I joined Premiership club, Worcester.
 When I moved to London to do my PGCE, I joined Richmond where I was selected for the England Academy.”

-Last updated: March 18, 2014
+Last updated: July 1, 2014